Binary Tree in Action (Traversal)

 The traditional traverse

-Therefore, we can abstract the binary tree by considering each box in the diagram as a node:
+So, let's try to see the tree differently.
+Think of each box in the picture as a node:

-In this way, a binary tree is abstracted into a ternary tree, where each node on the ternary tree represents two adjacent nodes of the original binary tree.
+Now, the binary tree becomes like a ternary tree.
+Each node in the ternary tree represents two neighboring nodes from the binary tree.

-function to traverse this ternary tree.
-The task for each "ternary tree node" is to connect its two internal binary tree nodes.
+function for this ternary tree.
+Each "ternary tree node" connects its two binary tree nodes:

 class Solution {